 If marketers shift their mindset and lean into the digital transformation, the potential to create powerful, consistent and reliable revenue streams for M&E companies is immense.

 In this three-part series, we’ll begin by looking at the current state of the M&E industry’s digital transformation and the explosion of opportunities and resilience that comes with it.
 In the second part, we’ll examine one of the primary opportunities: the shift from ad-revenue to consumer- and subscription-based revenue and how behavioural science and experience testing can be used to maximize sustainable prosperity.

-Then, we will explore how certain companies are working to better understand their users and evolve their digital experiences to meet new expectations—and how you can too.
+Finally, in the third part, we will explore how certain companies are working to better understand their users and evolve their digital experiences to meet new expectations.